EklundJL/BGM220_playground/README.md

    initSingleInput.posInput = iadcPosInputPortCPin0;

-  Later I also included Port C pin 1 (besides original Port B pin 1) notifying when conversion occuring.
+  Later I also included Port C pin 1 (besides original Port B pin 1) notifying when conversion occurring.
 On a 'scope, pulse is about 100 ns wide, every 13 us (77kHz).

      // Configure PB1 as output, will indicate when conversions are being performed